 - The credit union designates staff to follow-up on expired or cancelled property insurance in a timely manner.

-Property Appraisals - The town appraised value, otherwise known as the municipal assessment, or a third party property appraisal may be used if it is less than 2 years old.
+- The town appraised value, otherwise known as the municipal assessment, or a third-party property appraisal may be used if it is less than 2 years old, or

-A current photo of the property must be provided.
+A current photo of the property must be provided for both appraisal options.

-A new third party property appraisal may be required otherwise.
-A credit union approved and qualified Appraiser, as defined by the NCUA and who has the correct certifications and licensing, must perform this appraisal.
+A new third party property appraisal would be required otherwise.
+A WRCU approved and qualified Appraiser, as defined by the NCUA and who has the correct certifications and licensing, must perform this appraisal.

 Title Search and Opinion – A title opinion for Home Equity mortgages will be prepared covering a forty-year period.
 A current owners’ search can be prepared for property that the Credit Union already has a full 40-year title opinion on file for.
 Title insurance will be required on all loans of $50,000.01 or more.